 In recent years, the Caribbean region has faced challenges from oil spills and an influx of floating sargassum seaweed.
 Large-scale oil spill incidents have included an April 2017 spill at Pointe-à-Pierre, Trinidad and Tobago and a July 2017 oil spill in Kingston Harbor, Jamaica.
 Illegal dumping of oil-contaminated waste by ships operating in the region is also a common occurrence.
 An increase in the frequency and volume of sargassum beachings and coastal overabundance has caused another challenge for the region with mats preventing the deployment and retrieval of fishing gear and clogging popular beaches, harbors and bays.

 The International Oceanographic Commission (IOC) established the Intergovernmental Coordination Group for the Tsunami and other Coastal hazards Warning System for the Caribbean and Adjacent Regions.
 While the tsunami early warning system has been successfully developed, the region lacks integrated monitoring and forecasting information required to develop early warning systems for sargassum and oil spills in the Wider Caribbean.
-In response, IOCARIBE and its GOOS Regional Alliance IOCARIBE-GOOS in association with GEO Blue Planet and partners outlined a pilot project to support an integrated approach to monitoring concentrations of Sargassum weed and oil spills—both significant regional water-borne threats.
+In response, IOCARIBE and its GOOS Regional Alliance IOCARIBE-GOOS in association with GEO Blue Planet and partners are working to support an integrated approach to monitoring concentrations of Sargassum weed and oil spills—both significant regional water-borne threats.

 Important progress has been made by several countries of the region in the development of a Sargassum and Oil Spills Information and Forecasting System for the Wider Caribbean as a tool to minimize the impact of Sargassum rafts on its coastlines and promoting best practices for managing/utilizing any Sargassum.
 The system also addresses oil spills that are a critical issue in this region with a high traffic shipping lanes.